ScymrianMeritocracy/Equalbot/README.md

 Equalbot
 ========

 The equalbot is a simple reddit bot for setting a per user submission count limit in a subreddit.
 If an account goes over, the equalbot removes posts (newest first) until it is back at the limit.
 A comment can be left on removed posts so the submitter knows why this happened.
+Stickied posts are currently excluded from the count.

 Requirements
 ------------